Why Study Politics and International Relations?

-- Iron Sharpens Iron - This experiential learning program focuses on the interaction of political and economic policy, the effects of globalization on human flourishing, and the economic well-being of countries in the study area.
+- FPE Abroad: International Study Program - This experiential learning program focuses on the interaction of political and economic policy, the effects of globalization on human flourishing, and the economic well-being of countries in the study area.
 Students take part in numerous site visits and hear lectures from business leaders and diplomats.

 - Wheaton in Washington offers students an inside look into the work of men and women in the nation's capital.
 After almost two weeks of advanced preparation on campus, you will travel to Washington to interact with people who work in a wide range of organizations in many different fields.

 - Summer Research - Students have the opportunity to work closely with faculty members on various research projects.